EdwardTheLegend/Google-analytics-and-search-console/README.md

 Choose Other

-Specify a name "Python script"
+Specify a name "Python script" or leave default

 Click "Create"